 Ni-MH battery charger using LM317T

-Here is a current and voltage constant AA Ni-MH battery charger circuit.
-You may be like me.
+Here is a constant current and voltage AA Ni-MH battery charger circuit.
 I use an electric shaver almost every day.
-It requires an alkaline battery, but it is very wasteful, I have to change this type of battery often.
+It requires an alkaline battery, but it is unrechargeable.
+So, I had to replace this type of battery often; it was very wasteful.
+You might have gone through it like me.

 NiCD NiMH battery charger using LM317